Contemporary Art Society of Victoria

 When is the entry deadline?

-Return completed entry forms, correct payment (do not send cash) and your works, by close of business, 5pm, 20th of May 2016.
+Return completed entry forms, return postage payment (in stamps, do not send cash) and your works, by close of business, 5pm, 30th April 2021.
 All entries to be submitted by Australia Post.
-Entry fees can be paid by PayPal / cheque / money order / credit card.
-(Note: Our minimum allowed charge of $10 for payment by credit card).
-If you are making your payment by cheque or money order, please make it out to: Contemporary Art Society of Victoria Inc. Post entry forms to: Contemporary Art Society of Victoria Inc., P.O.
+Post to: Contemporary Art Society of Victoria Inc., P.O.
 Box 283, RICHMOND, Vic 3121.
 Late entries will not be accepted and will be returned to sender.

 How often is the show held?